Involutive Brauer groups and Poincar\'e rings

 \subsection{Homotopy coherent algebras with involution}

 In this section, we introduce various $ \infty $-categories of algebras equipped with the requisite data to endow their module categories with Poincaré structures.
-This work is necessarily of a technical nature and the reader is encouraged to either (a) skip this section on a first read and refer back to it as necessary and/or (b) skim this section, keeping an eye out for `informal descriptions' included throughout.
+This work is necessarily of a technical nature and the reader is encouraged to either (a) skip this section on a first read and refer back to it as necessary and/or (b) skim this section, referring to the informal description of Remark \ref{rmk:informal_description_C2_operad_alg} and Theorem \ref{thm:operadic_diagrammatic_calgp_agree}, which makes the corresponding informal description of $ \EE_p $-algebras precise.
+For the interested reader, convincing oneself that the informal description contained in Remark \ref{rmk:informal_description_C2_operad_alg} can be an enlightening exercise.
 We will find it useful to work with a combinatorial model of the $ \EE_\sigma $-operad, whose properties were elucidated in \cites{MR4132956,MR4389764}.

 \begin{notation} Let $ S, T $ be finite $ C_2 $-sets, and let $ f \colon S\to T $ be a $ C_2 $-equivariant map.
 A \emph{t-ordering} on $ f $ is the data of, for all free orbits $ V \subset S $, $ V \simeq C_2 $ so that $ f(V) = \{*\} $, a choice of an ordering $ \le $ on $ V $.
 A \emph{t-ordered map $ S \to T $} is the data of $ f $ and a t-ordering on $ f $.